hanumantharao19/devops_mhr_documents/aws.md

  - programatic access
    - it is used to access aws resources through CLI and aws SDK
    - it is used to connect form one service(ec2) to other service (s3 )

+## resize the root volume of the EC2 instance
+-  growpart /dev/xvda 1  # perform with root user or root permission
+-  resize2fs /dev/xvda1  # perform with root user or root permission